So Long, Astoria: Composition

 Early in the writing process for the record, Roe found a book that gave him the theme for the album.
 The book, which was Go Now by Richard Hell, contained a chapter "where he had a quote that said memories are better than life ...
 I wanted this record to portray, that life is only as good as the memories we make."
 Roe said the group "focus[ed] on writing good songs [and] straightforward rock songs".
-Musically, the album's sound has been described as pop punk, pop rock, punk rock and rock, drawing comparison to Blink-182, Green Day, Good Charlotte, New Found Glory, Lit and A, with Roe sounding like A frontman Jason Perry.
+Musically, the album's sound has been described as pop punk, pop rock, punk rock, rock, and scene music, drawing comparison to Blink-182, Green Day, Good Charlotte, New Found Glory, Lit and A, with Roe sounding like A frontman Jason Perry.
 All of the songs were written by Roe, except for "The Hero Dies in This One" and "All You Can Ever Learn Is What You Already Know" by Roe, Collura, Davenport and Knapp, and "The Boys of Summer" by Don Henley and Michael Campbell.

 "So Long, Astoria" is about Roe writing songs in his bedroom in Anderson, Indiana.
 The track was reminiscent of Matchbox Twenty; its name is a reference to the town Astoria, Oregon in the film The Goonies (1985).
 "Takeoffs and Landings" deals with saying goodbye to a long-distance partner.
 "In This Diary", alongside "Summer '79" talk about nights out in town and pulling pranks.
 Discussing "In This Diary", Roe said he attempted to "encapsulate one of the most fun summers we’ve had".
 Roe wrote "My Reply" about a fan who was in a hospital and close to death.
 "Unopened Letter to the World" details the life of American poet Emily Dickinson.
 "The Saddest Song" is about Roe's relationship with his estranged daughter and his upbringing without a father.

 "Summer '79" sees Roe reminiscing on days when spent as a teenager sneaking into drive-in theatres and listening to Queen.
 "The Hero Dies in This One" refers to past girlfriends that had been left behind.
 Collura said "The Boys of Summer" was included due to Roe's nostalgia for it, and "it just kind of fit into the rest of the record."
 He altered one line, switching a reference from Deadhead to Black Flag.
 "Radio #2" was indebted to "Radio" by Teenage Fanclub.
 Roe wrote "Looking Back on Today" about his wife, and called it the sole relationship-centric song on the album.
 Roe said "Eight of Nine" is about a number of "really close calls that we've had with death."